-Top whisky deals for Black Friday 2017 - Decanter
+Top whisky deals 2018 for Black Friday - Decanter

-With the festive season fast approaching, the deals are stacking up for some interesting whiskies from around the world.
+Black Friday is upon us and with the festive season fast approaching, the deals are stacking up for some interesting whiskies from around the world.
 We've rounded up some of the top whisk(e)y deals below.

 The sophistication of whisky – or whiskey depending on your persuasion – goes hand in hand with fine wine.

-With ‘deal’ season upon us, led by Black Friday 2017, we’ve had a look at some of the top offers at different price levels – from introductory styles to drams for the serious aficionado.
+With ‘deal’ season upon us, led by Christmas and Black Friday 2018, we’ve had a look at some of the top offers at different price levels – from introductory styles to drams for the serious aficionado.

 See also: